viiiiiiiiiii/Flatiron_Capstone_Final_Vi_Bui/README.md

 3. Add layers

 **Target for first model: danceability** <br>
-danceability: A value of 0.0 is least danceable and 1.0 is most danceable.
+Danceability: A value of 0.0 is least danceable and 1.0 is most danceable.
 Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.

 <br>